Multi-Sandbox

 Advanced Options

-Feature .fo InputStream is read in a temporary byte array allocated in the Java Heap.
-The buffer size can be configured with the following option:
+When calling the Kernel.install(InputStream) method, the Feature .fo bytes are read from the InputStream using a temporary byte array allocated in the Java Heap.
+The size of this array can be configured with the following option:

 Option Name: com.microej.runtime.kf.link.transferbuffer.size